djbrieck/brieckspro/content/posts/pomodoro/index.md

 Every day using a text editor I create a new text file, with the current date as the file name.

-So for January 23, 2022 it would be `01232022.txt` and you put all these files into an appropriate folder and you have a system of record.
+So for January 23, 2022, it would be `01232022.txt` and you put all these files into an appropriate folder, and you have a system of record.

 In the files I mark at the very first line in the file when the work has started followed by a - the following when work ends.